hammerheim-game/hammerheim-rules/8-scenarios.md

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Merchant Square
 </div>

-_The once thriving Market Square, more commonly known as the District of the Flying Horse has become a deserted plaza.
+_The once thriving Market Square, more commonly known as the District of the Flying Horse has become a deserted space.
 Only the exceptionally brave or downright foolhardy dare cross the open cobbles, where once thousands of merchants sole their wares.
-To venture into the Market Square is to expose oneself to all those who keep a close watch from the surrounding shadow.
+To venture into the Market Square is to expose oneself to all those who keep a close watch from the surrounding shadows.
 Many eyes peer from the dark alleys and ruined buildings, in search of a fresh opportunity to make a quick killing.
 There is still a vast quantity of precious and exotic goods lying in the broken cellars of merchant's